gabrielecanepa/zsh-custom/plugins/README.md

 #### [`gatekeeper`](https://github.com/gabrielecanepa/zsh-custom/blob/master/plugins/gatekeeper/gatekeeper.plugin.zsh) 🔓

 Fixes in most cases the `App is damaged and can’t be opened.
-You should move it to the Trash` error on macOS by disabling Gatekeeper, a macOS security feature blocking the installation of applications downloaded from unidentified developers.
+You should move it to the Trash` error message by disabling Gatekeeper, a macOS security feature blocking the installation of applications downloaded from unidentified developers.

 #### [`node-modules`](https://github.com/gabrielecanepa/zsh-custom/blob/master/plugins/node-modules/node-modules.plugin.zsh) 👀

-The modules stored in `node_modules` folder can occupy a lot of space in unused projects.
-With this plugin you can list these folders by size and remove them.
+The modules stored in your `node_modules` folders can take a lot of space for unused projects.
+This small script lists the [Node.js](nodejs.org) modules by size and deletes them.

+@todo